s2hub/docs/articles/werner_krauss_i18n/02_i18n_and_silverstripe_translating_static_content.md

 ```

+Many of the core classes in Silverstripe CMS have support for i18n already included, but what if you want to add some custom translations to your own model classes?
-What if you want to translate your own model classes?
-Then you can use the interface `i18nEntitiyProvider` for providing an array with all entities you want to translate in a standardised way: the singlular and plural names and rules for pluralisation (e.g. one tree, two trees, or in German "ein Baum, zwei Bäume").
+Then you can use the interface `i18nEntitiyProvider`, and provide an array with all entities you want to translate in a standardised way, including entities such as the singular and plural names and rules for pluralisation (e.g. one tree, two trees, or in German "ein Baum, zwei Bäume").

 That interface is mainly used by `DataObject` and can be overwritten in your subclasses.
-Most of the time all entities provided by `DataObject` are enough for your needs.
+Most of the time, the default entities provided by `DataObject` are enough for your needs.
 But if you have to translate e.g. configuration arrays, this is a nice way to collect all items that need to be translated programmatically.
 The source code has a nice example for that:

  ```php
 class MyTestClass implements i18nEntityProvider